noamraph/nix-pills/pills/19-fundamentals-of-stdenv.md

 are also available in the [nixpkgs manual](http://nixos.org/nixpkgs/manual/#chap-stdenv).

-## Next pill\...
+## Next pill...

-\...we will talk about how to add dependencies to our packages with `buildInputs` and `propagatedBuildInputs`, and influence downstream builds with setup hooks and env hooks.
+...we will talk about how to add dependencies to our packages with `buildInputs` and `propagatedBuildInputs`, and influence downstream builds with setup hooks and env hooks.
 These concepts are crucial to how `nixpkgs` packages are composed.